THE GREEN LINE'S

 CHANGEMAKER INTERVIEW

-For one of our Changemakers newsletters, we chatted with comedian and writer Zillah Ferguson about her journey into standup comedy and the unique energy of Toronto’s comedy scene.
+For one of our Changemakers newsletters, we chatted with comedian and writer Zillah Ferguson about her journey into stand-up comedy and the unique energy of Toronto’s comedy scene.

 ZILLAH FERGUSON SMILES WHILE STANDING IN FRONT OF COMEDY BAR’S BLOOR STREET LOCATION.